csu-hci-projects/Error404/README.md

 As of right now, no assets are too large to not be included in this repo, but updates will be made if they are too large in the future.

-*Please Note*
+***Please Note:***
 Testing of cloning this repo has not happened yet, and may not work.
 This is what the steps are believed to be at the time of writing